 Patrice M. Johnson, age 48 years, of Jefferson City, Mo., passed away Monday, July 22, 2019 at home surrounded by her family.

-To send flowers in memory of Patrice M. Johnson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Patrice M. Johnson, please visit our Heartfelt Sympathies Store.

 Patrice was born June 25, 1971 in Fort Wainwright, Alaska the daughter of Charles H., Jr. and Martha P. (Caldwell) Stoddard.
 She was married to Richard Johnson.